 I guess it’s only one question, but some help or a push in a direction would be appreciated.

 The Jews had a much different creation story - instead of violence, it was quite elegant and peaceful.
-God spoke and there was ....
-This was a revolutionary creation story in the midst of other much more violent and gruesome ones.
+God spoke and there was ...
+This was a revolutionary creation story amid other much more violent and gruesome ones.
+This creation story wasn't rooted in conflict and violence.
+This creation story gave shape to Israel's relationship to God, each other and the world.

 It is important to remember that God met them where they were at in their culture, experience, and understanding of God.
 Other cultures sacrificed (often other humans) to appease the gods, and YWH calls the Jews to animal sacrifice.
 We can see through the progression of the OT that a few prophetic voices spoke against sacrifice asserting that God required something different which we would sum up as ‘love God and others’.
 Yes, there were a lot of rules on how to do just that.
 Quid pro quo formed a basis of the relationship - do this and God will bless you, do that, and God will punish you.

 Part of all this is that from Judaism the whole world would see and come to know God - that Israel was to be a gift to the world.
-They sure struggled to be that gift and were often not all that dissimilar from other groups.
-From my perspective, Israel’s history with God -the successes, failures, false starts, misunderstanding, exiles, captivity’s, victories, and defeats - all formed the fertile compost for Jesus.
+They sure struggled to be that gift at times and were often not all that dissimilar from other groups.
+From my perspective, Israel’s history with God -the successes, failures, false starts, misunderstanding, exiles, captivity’s, victories, and defeats - illustrated the unfailing hesed of YWH and all formed the fertile context for Jesus.

 We all see through a glass darkly, perhaps some more darkly than others but it's my conviction that Jesus is a good glass, a good lens.
 I believe God loves all of creation and I believe we are all in the process of becoming.